 As the personal servant of “milady”, Ethel would have occupied a high rung on the ladder of servants and this seems to be confirmed by the letters which barely mention her fraternising with any other servants at all.
 In fact towards the end of the letters, she complains to my grandmother that she is rarely out of Lady B’s company, they seem to spend practically every waking moment together.

 She also sometimes uses the royal “we”, such as when she confides in my grandmother that she is relieved that “we” had decided to invest in a smaller property when Lady Burghclere’s fortunes (like many of the aristocracy at that time) went into decline.
 Also, the way she talks about Lady Burghclere’s associates such as the diplomat Sir Esme Howard and the author Rudyard Kipling, as well as her close bond with Lady Burghclere’s young half-nephew Mervyn Herbert, indicate that Ethel was almost more “upstairs” than “downstairs”.

 My impression of Ethel from her letters to my grandmother is that she was something of a force to be reckoned with, although in a quiet and rather unassuming way.
-She was certainly not “backwards in coming forwards” as they say, having no qualms whatsoever in frequently offering her opinion on things that may not really have been her business!
+She was certainly not “backwards in coming forwards”, having no qualms whatsoever in frequently offering her opinion on things that may not really have been her business!

 However, the great affection she had for both her mistress and for my grandmother and my grandmother’s family, as well as for her own, is very evident in the letters.
 She was clearly an extremely capable and proficient person but also a very kind-hearted one.